Feng-CA/basketball_team_organiser/README.md

 ```
 ruby main.rb -path ./data/{Filename}.txt
 ```
-- You can type the following code to see some useful infomation:
+- You can also type the following code to see some useful infomation:
 ```
 ruby main.rb -help
 ```